Aliases for MAPK10 Gene

 Previous GeneCards Identifiers for MAPK10 Gene

 The protein encoded by this gene is a member of the MAP kinase family.
-MAP kinases act as integration points for multiple biochemical signals and are involved in a wide variety of cellular processes, such as proliferation, differentiation, transcription regulation and development.
-This kinase is specifically expressed in a subset of neurons in the nervous system and is activated by threonine and tyrosine phosphorylation.
+MAP kinases act as integration points for multiple biochemical signals, and thus are involved in a wide variety of cellular processes, such as proliferation, differentiation, transcription regulation and development.
+This kinase is specifically expressed in a subset of neurons in the nervous system, and is activated by threonine and tyrosine phosphorylation.
 Targeted deletion of this gene in mice suggests that it may have a role in stress-induced neuronal apoptosis.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene.
-A recent study provided evidence for translational readthrough in this gene and expression of an additional C-terminally extended isoform via the use of an alternative in-frame translation termination codon. [provided by RefSeq, Dec 2015]
+A recent study provided evidence for translational readthrough in this gene, and expression of an additional C-terminally extended isoform via the use of an alternative in-frame translation termination codon. [provided by RefSeq, Dec 2017]

 GeneCards Summary for MAPK10 Gene

 MAPK10 (Mitogen-Activated Protein Kinase 10) is a Protein Coding gene.
 Diseases associated with MAPK10 include Lennox-Gastaut Syndrome and Pertussis.
-Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and CCR5 Pathway in Macrophages.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are ERK Signaling and mTOR Pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK8.

 UniProtKB/Swiss-Prot for MAPK10 Gene